 Beneficiary Institutions will receive technical and promotional assistance throughout the process

-Climate-Aligned Bond Market
+Climate-Aligned Bond Universe

 Development Banks have crucial role as issuers and anchor investors